Victorian Architecture Medal: Other Street Architecture Awards and Medals in Australia

 In the 1930s the Royal Institute of British Architects began awarding Street Architecture Awards and Bronze Medals to international projects, including Hackett Memorial Buildings at University of Western Australia which was awarded a RIBA Bronze Medal in 1931.
 Later Perth Girls' School in Western Australia was awarded a RIBA Bronze Medal in 1939, for the period 1936–1938.
 British Medical Association (BMA) House at 137 Macquarie Street, Sydney, by architects Fowell and McConnel was presented the RIBA Street Architecture Medal in 1935 for buildings completed in the five years to end of 1933.
 This was the first time the award had been presented in New South Wales.
 The RIBA provided the architects with a bronze medal to be affixed to the building and a signed diploma.
 It was planned at the time for an award to be presented every three years to a new building in New South Wales.

-Post World War II changes
+Post World War II changes and a new Award

-A long pause caused by World War II and a slow return to a regular annual architecture awards in Victoria saw none given until 1954 at around which time the Street Architecture Medal was replaced and renamed with the 'Bronze Medal', 'the medal' or the 'RVIA Architecture Award'.
-During the 1950s, 1960s and 1970s few medals were awarded.
-It was not until 1987 that an annual medal was awarded consistently and named the Victorian Architecture Medal, and has been given annually until present.
+A long pause caused by World War II and a slow return to a regular annual architecture awards in Victoria saw none given until awards recommenced in 1954 with an awards held on the evening of Tuesday 7 December at which time the Street Architecture Medal was replaced and renamed as the 'Victorian Architecture Medal' for the first time.

+Now called the Victorian Architecture Medal, its first postwar award was made last night.
+The building receiving this honor, the highest in Victoria, is a relatively small block of apartments in Toorak.
+The nature of the building honored and the change in the award's title bespeak both our postwar emphasis on residential building and our realisation that true architectural merit is concerned with every aspect of a building rather than its facade, be it a huge hospital or humble suburban home.